U.S. bans imports from Malaysian palm oil company FGV

 “I can’t be more specific at this point but I would suggest that U.S. importers doing business with palm oil producers take a look at their supply chain and ask a lot of questions around the labour practices,” she said.

-U.S. consumer goods giant Procter & Gamble PG.N, which has a joint venture with FGV, should take the ban "seriously" if it is an importer of its palm oil products, Smith said.
+U.S. consumer goods giant Procter & Gamble, which has a joint venture with FGV, should take the ban “seriously” if it is an importer of its palm oil products, Smith said.

 Procter & Gamble did not immediately respond to requests for comment.